agutiernc/nyc-citi-bike-insights/README.md

 ### Step 6: Create External Tables in BigQuery

-In this step, you will create 3 external tables in BigQuery using the parquet files stored in the GCS bucket.
+In this step, 3 external tables are created in BigQuery using the parquet files stored in the GCS bucket.
 You have two options to accomplish this:

 #### Option 1: Using SQL

-1. Navigate to the `sql_external_tables` folder in the project directory.
-It contains a file named `parquet_to_external_tables.sql`.
+1. Open `parquet_to_external_tables.sql`, in the `sql_external_tables` folder, and copy the SQL commands.

 2. Open the BigQuery dataset `citi_bike_data` in the Google Cloud Console and open a new Query tab.